COVID-19 Vaccine Information

 The only risk known to be associated with blood thinners is the small risk of bleeding at the injection site.

-Neither the Pfizer nor the Moderna vaccine have any reported widespread or permanent, serious, negative effects on persons receiving these vaccines.
+None of the EUA-approved vaccines have any reported widespread or permanent, serious, negative effects on persons receiving these vaccines.
 It is known from the history of other vaccines that adverse reactions will almost always be seen within two weeks after vaccine.

 There is no evidence or scientific concern that the vaccine could impact fertility.

 These vaccines have not been studied in pregnant women.
 However, we know that pregnant individuals who contract COVID-19 are 5-times more likely to have serious side effects from the virus.
 They are also more likely to have pre-term births.
 Therefore, pregnant women should consult their obstetricians when considering, and prior to receiving, the vaccinee.

 Since the vaccine does not contain the virus, the Society for Maternal-Fetal Medicine reports that there is no reason to believe that the vaccines affect the safety of breastmilk.
 In addition, antibodies formed from the vaccine pass through a mother’s milk, conferring some protection on the infant.

 Yes, you should be vaccinated regardless of whether you already had COVID-19.
 Being vaccinated after having COVID-19 will boost your immunity against reinfection.
 If you were treated for COVID-19 with monoclonal antibodies or convalescent plasma, you should wait 90 days before getting a COVID-19 vaccine.
 Talk to your doctor if you are unsure what treatments you received or if you have more questions about getting a COVID-19 vaccine.

 No. None of the available COVID-19 vaccines will alter your body’s DNA.